Insider trading is the buying and selling public securities using material, nonpublic information.

 The charges against Stewart concerned a company called ImClone.
 ImClone had a drug called Erbitux, but the drug had not yet received approval from the Federal Drug Administration (FDA).
 Erbitux was an essential product for ImClone, and if approved, it could be used to treat cancer.
 The CEO of ImClone, Samuel Waksal, knew the FDA was about to reject Erbitux’s approval.
 Since he knew this would negatively impact the company’s stock price, Waksal instructed his Merrill Lynch broker, Peter Bacanovic, to sell all of the ImClone shares he held at Merrill Lynch.

 Bacanovic was not supposed to share the information relating to Waksal’s trade.
 Employees at Merrill Lynch were not allowed to discuss with clients trades other clients had made.
-They also could not use the information they gained from client trades to benefit another client.
+They could not use the information they gained from client trades to benefit another client.
 But Bacanovic did share this information.

-The SEC works with stock exchanges and other regulatory bodies such as FINRA, to help catch those involved in insider trading, but proving insider trading is often incredibly tricky.
+The SEC works with stock exchanges and other regulatory bodies such as FINRA to help catch those involved in insider trading, but proving insider trading is often incredibly tricky.

-The SEC keeps an especially close eye on the directors and owners of publicly traded companies since these individuals often have more to gain.
+The SEC keeps an incredibly close eye on the directors and owners of publicly traded companies since these individuals often have more to gain.
 Directors and owners not only have access to information others may not, but their roles within the company mean their actions may create material, nonpublic information.
 For example, the CEO of a company can impact the company’s stock price if he chooses to leave the company.
 This is why a company must report who owns the company and the percentages they hold.
 When ownership changes occur, they must be reported to the SEC.

 Furthermore, under Section 16 of the Securities and Exchange Act of 1934, when a director or officer of a publicly-traded company, or anyone with a 10% or higher stake in the company, buys company stock and then sells it within six months, any profit from that trade is required to go to the company.
-This makes it harder, though certainly not impossible, for directors and officers of publicly traded companies to profit from inside information.
+This makes it more complicated, though certainly not impossible, for directors and officers of publicly traded companies to profit from inside information.

-If insider trading is proven, the penalty is often quite high.
+If insider trading is proven, the penalty is often relatively high.
 According to the Insider Trading Sanction of 1984 and the Insider Trading and Securities Exchange Act of 1988, the financial penalties for insider trading may be up to three times as much as the profit made on the trade.
 But the penalties for financial trading are not only financial.
 Insider trading is also punishable by up to 20 years of jail time.